Lost in Translation: Simulation-Informed Bayesian Inference Improves Understanding of Molecular Motion From Neutron Scattering: Rotational Autocorrelation Function Analysis

 To extract the tumbling and spinning rotational diffusion coefficients, the data were modelled simultaneously using \cref{eqn:c0} and \cref{eqn:c90}, augmented by additional Gaussian or exponential decay terms to account for dynamics not described by these models.
 Bayesian model selection, via nested sampling~\cite{Skilling2004} using the \textsc{dynesty}~\cite{Speagle2020}, was used to determine how many additional Gaussian and exponential decay functions were necessary to fully describe the observed data, with the Bayesian evidence values given in \cref{tab:raf_logz}.

 The highest-evidence model consisted of \cref{eqn:c90} with an additional Gaussian distribution to account for very fast dynamics,

 and \cref{eqn:c0} with two additional exponential decays,

-The full posterior distribution for this model is shown in \cref{fig:raf_corner}.
-The presence of the fast decay with time constant $\tau_1 = \qty{0.21}{\pico\second}$ corresponds directly with the dynamic energy range at which the decrease of Bayesian evidence for the anisotropic model occurs $\qtyrange{1.25}{1.5}{\milli\electronvolt}$, (corresponding to around $\qtyrange{0.43}{0.52}{\pico\second}$) see Figure \ref{fig:energy}.
-This effect implies that these fast local motions lead to the breakdown of the justifiability of the additional complexity of the anisotropic model.
+The full posterior distribution for this model is shown, as a corner plot, in \cref{fig:raf_corner}.
+The fast decay, with time constant $\tau_1 = \qty{0.21}{\pico\second}$, is related to the dramatic decrease observed in the Bayesian evidence at $\qty{1.5}{\milli\electronvolt}$ (corresponding to around $\qtyrange{0.43}{0.52}{\pico\second}$).
+This further justifies the argument made in the main text that it is the presence of fast motions, not present in either analytical model, which leads to the decrease in Bayesian evidence.